-Selecting attributes to add to your User Affinity Profile
+Selecting attributes to add to your user affinity profile

 - Click Assets in the top navigation and click Data Feeds.